Noemata/XamlBenchmark/README.md

 ## (  UWP  ) Elapsed: 18865 ms, Passes: 1200
 ## ( WinUI ) Elapsed: 67067 ms, Passes: 1200

 A higher elapsed time results in a slower UI rendering interval.
 WinUI is roughly 3 times slower than WPF and UWP.
+Release build memory utilization for the benchmark maps out as follows: WPF ~100MB, UWP ~45MB, WinUI 700+MB.
+Because WinUI is still unfinished, we can expect major improvements in its memory footprint.
+At the moment WinUI 0.5 also leaks, so unrecoverable memory loss is taking place.

 ## License same as original